UNIX- and Linux- variants

 The GNU/Linux is a UNIX-like operating system used on a wide range of devices from supercomputers, IBM mainframe, servers, desktop workstations, tablet PCs to smartphones.
-The Linux kernel is available under an pen source license.
-Functional specialization is occurring with the Linux-variants: base operating system platform for database, web servers, middleware, backoffice operations, internetworking with Microsoft domain models, integration with IBM mainframe systems, and mobile computing.
+The Linux kernel is available under an open source license.
+Functional specialization is occurring with the Linux-variants: base operating system platform for database, web servers, middleware, backoffice operations, internetworking with Microsoft domain models, integration with IBM mainframe systems, mobile computing, and IOT: Internet of Things.

 Public cloud services are being built using Linux in conjunction with other open source software.
 The use of Linux with mainframe systems and IBM Power provides an additional virtualized deployment platform.

-SYS-ED analyzes and evaluates the leading UNIX and Linux distributions.
+SYS-ED downloads the software; our staff prototypes and analyzes its use.
 The SYS-ED training service has been expanded to provide courseware and documentation services for many UNIX- and Linux-variant operating systems.